raml-org/raml-spec/versions/raml-10/raml-10.md

 API definitions might need to be extended in a variety of ways for different needs.
 Annotations extend an API by adding metadata beyond that which is standardized in this RAML specification.
 Overlays of standard or non-standard metadata on top of an existing API definition can specify implementation details, or provide a translation of human-oriented documentation into different languages, without changing API behavior.
 Extending an API definition by adding to its behavior, or overriding certain aspects, is another way to satisfy different needs.
 RAML provides two mechanisms for extending API definitions: overlays and extensions.

-Overlays and extensions are RAML documents that add or override properties of a RAML API definition.
+Overlays and extensions are RAML documents that add or override nodes of a RAML API definition.
 The first line of an overlay or extension document MUST begin with the text _#%RAML 1.0 Overlay_ or _#%RAML 1.0 Extension_, respectively, followed by nothing but the end of the line.
-An overlay or extension document MUST contain a root-level `extends` property whose value MUST be the location of a valid RAML API definition or another overlay or extension; the location specification is an absolute or relative path, or a URL, equivalent to an [!include tag argument](#includes).
-The document specified in the `extends` property is called the master RAML document.
+An overlay or extension document MUST contain a root-level `extends` node whose value MUST be the location of a valid RAML API definition or another overlay or extension; the location specification is an absolute or relative path, or a URL, equivalent to an [!include tag argument](#includes).
+The document specified in the `extends` node is called the master RAML document.

 The remainder of an overlay or extension document follows the same rules as a RAML API definition, but with certain [restrictions](#overlays) in case of an overlay.